justtherightsize/empo/README.md

 ### Inference
 The predictions for the entire test set of EmpatheticDialogues are saved as .csv (with sep=*~*) pandas dataframe in the **predictions** folder.

-You can generate predictions for the entire test set of using the *src.pipe_gen.py* script.
+You can generate predictions for the entire test set of using the *src.pipe_gen.py* script or use the code below for individual predictions.
 See also the model cards in huggingface.
 ```bash
 # -a: PEFT LoRA adapter to be used atop the base model (default: alignment-handbook/zephyr-7b-sft-full)
 # -l: use local models or download from HF hub